-During EVLT, a laser fiber is threaded along the course of the diseased vein and the fiber is pulled out slowly, resulting in closure of the vein.
-This is an outpatient procedure done with topical or local anesthesia, and takes about 45 minutes with minimal downtime.
+During ELAS a laser fiber is threaded along the course of the diseased vein and the fiber is pulled out slowly, resulting in the closure of the vein.
+This is an outpatient procedure with topical or local anesthesia and takes about 45 minutes with minimal downtime.
 Immediately after the procedure, the patient can drive home, return to work, and resume a normal routine.

 Endovenous Radiofrequency Ablation

 In patients of either gender, the biggest risk of having varicose veins is that the patient may develop a clot, or deep vein thrombosis (DVT), that may travel to another part of the body.
-This is referred to as an embolism and is a life-threatening condition.
+We refer to this as an embolism and it is a life-threatening condition.
 If the clot travels to the lungs, it is called a pulmonary embolism.
 If it travels to the brain, it may result in a stroke, and if it travels to the heart it may precipitate a heart attack.

-When a clot occurs in a milder way, it is called phlebitis or superficial thrombophlebitis.
-While less serious than DVT, phlebitis must be medically treated to assure that the condition doesn’t worsen.
-Usually remedies include resting with the affected leg elevated, taking anticoagulants or clot-dissolving medications.
+When a clot occurs in a milder way, we call this phlebitis or superficial thrombophlebitis.
+While less serious than DVT, we must treat phlebitis medically to assure that the condition doesn’t worsen.
+Usually, remedies include resting with the affected leg elevated, taking anticoagulants or clot-dissolving medications.
 In the most serious cases, surgical removal of the vein may be necessary.

-While some individuals may develop varicose veins regardless of maintaining a healthy lifestyle, there are steps that can be taken to lower one’s risk.
+While some individuals may develop varicose veins regardless of maintaining a healthy lifestyle, there are steps that a patient can take to lower their risk.
 These preventative measures include maintaining a healthy weight, exercising regularly, taking frequent breaks from sitting or standing, and elevating the legs while at rest.